-Vault cash is U.S. currency and coin owned and held by the reporting institution that may be used at any time to satisfy depositors' claims.
+■ Vault cash is U.S. currency and coin owned and held by your institution that may be used at any time to satisfy depositors' claims.

-Vault cash includes:
+■ Vault cash includes:

-- U.S. currency and coin in transit to a Federal Reserve Bank or correspondent bank for which the reporting institution has not yet received credit - U.S. currency and coin in transit from a Federal Reserve Bank or correspondent bank for which the reporting institution has already been charged
+- U.S. currency and coin in transit to a Federal Reserve Bank or correspondent bank for which your institution has not yet received credit - U.S. currency and coin in transit from a Federal Reserve Bank or correspondent bank for which your institution has already been charged

-Also included, is vault cash placed on the premises of another institution provided:

-- The reporting institution has full rights of ownership to obtain the currency and coin immediately in order to satisfy customer demands - The institution from which the vault is rented does not include currency and coin as its own vault cash
+- Also included, is vault cash placed on the premises of another institution provided: - Your institution has full rights of ownership to obtain the currency and coin immediately in order to satisfy customer demands - Off-premises vault cash must be reasonably nearby and your institution must have a written cash delivery plan

-Exclude the following items from vault cash:
+■ Exclude the following items from vault cash:

-- Foreign currency and coin - Silver or gold coin (bullion) and other currency where its nominal value exceeds its face value - Coins and collections held in safekeeping for customers - Any currency and coin the reporting institution does not have the full and unrestricted right to use to satisfy depositor's claims
+- Foreign currency and coin - Silver or gold coin (bullion) and other currency where its nominal value exceeds its face value - Coins and collections held in safekeeping for customers - Any currency and coin the reporting institution does not have the full and unrestricted right to use to satisfy depositors' claims